frederic-perez/AmE-dictionary/data/idioms.md

 __stand on the shoulders of giants__ :two: To make discoveries, insights, or progress due to the discoveries or previous work of great minds that have come before.
 __stand out__ __1__ To protrude from something; to project outward from something. _He chose a strong branch standing out from the tree to hang the swing from._ __2__ To be especially noticeable, conspicuous, or prominent, especially in comparison to someone or something else. _The dragons are notoriously varied in physique—they’d stand out in the Mos Eisley Cantina._
 __stand tall__ :six: To prove or display one’s pride, confidence, or fortitude.
 To exhibit courage, strength, or calm especially in the face of adversity. _I know a lot of people are upset, but you did the right thing, so stand tall._
-__stand to reason__ :four: To be sensible or understandable.
+__stand to reason__ :seven: To be sensible or understandable.
 Be clear to all sensible people. _If her friends don’t want to go, it stands to reason that she won’t want to go either._ _It stands to reason that of all the patients in the hospital, trauma patients would be the most vulnerable to shortfalls in hospital safety._
 __stand up for__
-__stand up__ :dart: __3__ To fail to meet someone for a date, meeting, or appointment, especially without telling them.
-In this usage, a noun or pronoun can be used between “stand” and “up.” _I’m sorry I stood you up, but I had a family emergency last night._ _Tom is really bad about standing up his dates._
+__stand up__ :dart::two: __3__ To fail to meet someone for a date, meeting, or appointment, especially without telling them.
+In this usage, a noun or pronoun can be used between “stand” and “up.” _I’m sorry I stood you up, but I had a family emergency last night._ _Tom is really bad about standing up his dates._ _The trauma of being stood up at her wedding._
 __stands to reason__
 __stare down the barrel of a/(one’s) gun__ To have a gun pointed at oneself.
 (The “barrel” of a gun is the tube-shaped part from which the projectile is fired.) _The robber shoved me to the floor, and when I looked up, I was staring down the barrel of his gun._
-__start the ball rolling__ (set the ball rolling) To set something, often a process, in motion; to begin. _I think it will be easier to become comfortable driving now that I’ve started the ball rolling with driving lessons._
+__start the ball rolling__ :two: (set the ball rolling) To set something, often a process, in motion; to begin. _I think it will be easier to become comfortable driving now that I’ve started the ball rolling with driving lessons._
 __starve out__ To deprive someone or something of food in order to force them to submit or surrender.
 A noun or pronoun can be used between “starve” and “out.” _The empire’s army began starving the rebel city out with a siege that lasted nearly eleven months._ _The Black Prince could be starved out if the French chose to surround and invest him._
 __status quo__
 __stay in character__ To continue exhibiting the traits and characteristics assigned to the character that one plays. _As part of his method acting, he remained in character for the full nine months of shooting._
-__stay put__ :six: To not move or leave; to remain in same location or position.
+__stay put__ :seven: To not move or leave; to remain in same location or position.
 To remain in a fixed or established position. _Syn_ stay, stick, stay around _Gilbert, Fultz among top playets who stayed put._ _I want you kids to stay put while I go into the store, OK?_ _And you stayed put for all these years?
 I would have thought you’d find a different career by now._
 __stay strong__
 __stay woke__
-__staying power__ _This exercise has staying power._
+__staying power__ :two::hammer: _This exercise has staying power._
 __steamroll through__
+__steel (someone or oneself) for (something)__ To cause someone or oneself to be mentally and emotionally prepared for and hardened against some difficult or unpleasant task, situation, outcome, etc. _As horrible as the prospect may be, we all must steel ourselves for war._
 __steely-eyed missile man__ An astronaut or engineer who quickly devises an ingenious solution to a tough problem while under extreme pressure.
 __steely-eyed__ With or having a fierce intensity in one’s expression. _The teacher fixed a steely-eyed gaze upon me when I started joking around during class._
 __step back__
-__step in__
+__step in__ :two::hammer:
+__step on it__
 __step up__ :four::hammer:
 __stepping stone__
 __steppingstone__
+__stew__
+__stick in (one’s) craw__ To rankle or irritate one. _It really sticks in my craw that he would lie and take all the credit for my idea!_ _This enlightenment thing really stuck in my craw._
+__stick out like a sore thumb__ (stick out a mile) Be very prominent or conspicuous.
+__sticks and stones__
 __sticky fingers__
 __stinker__ __1__ A term of endearment for a playfully mischievous child. _You tricked me, you little stinker!
 That was a good joke!_ __2__ _slang_ An odious, contemptible, or despicable person. _How a stinker like him got elected to congress is beyond me._ __3__ _slang_ Something of an especially inferior quality. _The first movie was an overlooked classic, but its sequels were all stinkers._
 __stir the pot__ :two: To exacerbate a tense or otherwise difficult situation. _If you want a drama-free party, don’t invite Kaitlin—she loves to stir the pot._
 __stir up__ :two: __3__ To rouse, incite, or provoke something.
 In this usage, a noun or pronoun can be used between “stir” and “up.” _Quit stirring up trouble!_ _The mayor has been stirring up controversy again with another inflammatory remark._
 __stomach bug__ Something, such as a germ (colloquially a bug), that causes intestinal distress (particularly vomiting).
 Sometimes incorrectly used to refer to _food poisoning_.
+__stomach__ :two: To tolerate someone or something.
+(Usually negative.)
-__stone cold__ :two: Completely bereft of emotion or concern.
-Hyphenated if used as a modifier before a noun. _The criminal was stone cold as she sat in the courtroom stone and heard the verdict being handed down._ _Sam was a stone-cold killer._
+__stone cold__ :three: Completely bereft of emotion or concern.
+Hyphenated if used as a modifier before a noun. _The criminal was stone cold as she sat in the courtroom stone and heard the verdict being handed down._ _Sam was a stone-cold killer._ _Stone cold sober._
 __stop at nothing__ :dart: To do whatever it takes to accomplish a task or goal. _I assure you, ma’am, we will stop at nothing to catch that thief._ _They will stop at nothing to keep the Haller-Bosch dream team from uncovering what the deputy’s killing was really about._
 __storming mad__ Exceptionally or uncontrollably angry. _Chris’s comments made me storming mad, so I had to go for a walk alone to settle down._
 __story arc__